conan-io/docs/reference/commands/return_codes.rst

 Return code: ``6``

 Execution terminated due to an exception caused by a ``ConanInvalidConfiguration``.
+This exit code can be considered a success as it is expected for :ref:`configurations not supported by the recipe <invalid_configuration>`.